Ginger plants require warm soil, room to grow and plenty of fertilizer. Ginger can be grown in the ground or in containers.

 - Ginger requires the soil to be hilled up around the base of the stem three or four times during the growing season.

 - Ginger does not like any weed competition!

-- Ginger plants can grow 3’ to 4’ tall and the rhizome can spread up to 1’.
+- Ginger plants can grow 3 feet to 4 feet tall and the rhizome can spread up to one foot.
 Give in-ground plants plenty of room a use large containers or flexible grow bags for container grown plants.

 - Ginger likes plenty of moisture but does not like wet feet.
 Make sure your soil, whether in the ground or in a container, is well-drained.

 - Plant in rows or beds three feet apart